 ‘The Naked Warrior’ by Pavel – bodyweight training basics

-‘The Edge of Strength’ by Scott Iardella – great book that outlines strength training principles and provides a very useful framework of progression.
+‘The Edge of Strength’ by Scott Iardella – a great book that outlines strength training principles and provides a very useful framework of progression.

 The 8 Colours of Fitness by Suzanne Brue – how to create a fitness habit suited to your personality.

-‘The Hardstyle Kettlebell Challenge’ by Dan John – a book on the three basic kettlebell exercises, how to teach them, how to do them well.
+‘The Hardstyle Kettlebell Challenge’ by Dan John – a book on the three basic kettlebell exercises, how to teach them, and how to do them well.

-‘The New Rules of Lifting’ by Lou Schuler and Alwyn Cosgrove – a great non-technical book for everyday exercise enthusiast who wants to train in the gym but wants to do it better.
+‘The New Rules of Lifting’ by Lou Schuler and Alwyn Cosgrove – is a great non-technical book for everyday exercise enthusiast who wants to train in the gym but wants to do it better.
 The women’s version, the 40+ and other sequels are very nice too.

-Your Body is your Barbell by BJGaddour – A book on bodyweight training that offers interesting progressions
+Your Body is Your Barbell by BJGaddour – A book on bodyweight training that offers interesting progressions